 We examine the KH instability in reduced dimensionality (2D), resolving a shear layer and one additional dimension in the $xy$-plane.
-Then, the wave number $m$ becomes degenerate; Equations~(\ref{eq:systemvariables}) reduce to $\phi = \omega/|k|$ and $\cos\theta=1$.
+Then the wavenumber $m$ becomes degenerate; Equation~(\ref{eq:systemvariables}) reduces to $\phi = \omega/|k|$ and $\cos\theta=1$.
 As a consequence, the growth rate of the KH instability in the force-free limit (Equation~\ref{eq:dispersiongrowth}) can be written as

 The instability does not grow if $v\leq\cos\Omega$.
-In the reduced 2D geometry, the wave number $k$ of the surface instability can be inferred by counting the number of KH vortices growing during the linear phase of the instability.
-We test the performance of the employed FFE method (Section~\ref{sec:simulations}) by comparing KH growth rates for varying shear velocities $v$ and magnetic background orientations $\Omega$ to the theory outlined in Appendix~\ref{app:khlinear}.
+In the reduced 2D geometry, the wavenumber $k$ of the surface instability can be inferred by counting the number of KH vortices growing during the linear phase of the instability.
+We test the performance of the employed FFE method (Section~\ref{sec:simulations}) by comparing the KH growth rates for varying shear velocities $v$ and magnetic background orientations $\Omega$ to the theory outlined in Appendix~\ref{app:khlinear}.